ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Training
 --------

-The `training` section of the model definition lets you specify some parameters of the training process, like for instance the number of epochs or the learning rate.
+The `training` section of the configuration lets you specify some parameters of the training process, like for instance the number of epochs or the learning rate.

 These are the available training parameters: